-\section{Author Contributions}
+\section{Author contributions}

 M.M. conceived the study, developed the methodology, designed the data infrastructure, implemented the software platform, curated the dataset, performed the formal analysis, and wrote the original manuscript draft.
 T.P. and F.E. supervised the project, provided resources, and reviewed and edited the manuscript.
-All authors approved the final manuscript.
+All authors discussed the results and approved the final version of the manuscript.